 Generally, the IRS will issue a levy only after these three things happen:

-In cases where the IRS levies a taxpayer’s state tax refund, they may receive a Notice of Levy on a State Tax Refund (Notice of Your Right to Hearing after the levy.)
-In addition to property directly owned by the taxpayer, the IRS also has access to property held by others in which the taxpayer may have a partial ownership stake.
-This potentially includes businesses, life insurance, bank accounts, rental income, and much more.
+If the IRS levies your state tax refund, you may get a Notice of Levy on a State Tax Refund after the IRS has taken your refund to pay your back taxes.
+In addition to property you own, the IRS also has access to property you partially own with others, including business income, bank accounts, rental income, and much more.

 What does it take for an IRS tax levy to be released?

-If any of these options seems too complicated to execute, or the idea of dealing with the IRS and outstanding debt presents difficulty, Jackson Hewitt’s Tax Resolution Services provides a full suite of options to effectively manage IRS issues.
+If any of these options seem too complicated to execute, or the idea of dealing with the IRS and outstanding debt isn’t for you, Jackson Hewitt’s Tax Resolution Services provides a full suite of options to effectively manage IRS issues.